cyberspace7/release-action/README.md

 Changes are found comparing GitHub
 [generated release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes),
-therefore it's advised to have a `.github/release.yml` file excluding release PR labels and the ignore label so that they don't appear as changes:
+therefore it's advised to define a `.github/release.yml` file excluding release PR labels and ignore labels so that they don't appear in the changelog:

 ```yaml
 changelog: